mdaddysman/point-FRAP/README.md

                 %the inital guess for F t=0 is supplied by the script
 ```

-Finally `calci` determines if the 95% confidence intervals are calculated (1 = yes, 0 = no).
+Finally, `calci` determines if the 95% confidence intervals are calculated (1 = yes, 0 = no).
 The script runs faster if the confidence intervals are not calculated.
 It is useful to turn off the confidence intervals when optimizing the fitting parameters.

 ```matlab
 calci = 1;  % Is the 95% confidence interval calculated?
 (1 = Yes; 0 = No)